Male vs. Female Mosquitoes

 Mosquitoes are well-known for biting people and transmitting numerous diseases.
 Surprisingly, the sex of these pests actually plays an important role in that behavior.

-In discussions concerning male vs. female mosquitoes, people can differentiate between the two based on diet and appearance.
+In discussions concerning male vs. female mosquitoes, people can differentiate between the two based on diet, size, and appearance.
 Males primarily feed on the nectar of flowers, but only females actually require blood in order to produce eggs.

 Male vs. Female Mosquito Appearance